Staroz/Atutomatio_training/README.md

 #Automation_training

-In the file cypress.config.js, fill in the fields of the object "credentials"
+In the file example.json, fill in the fields of the object "credentials"
 like:

-env: {
+{
-  credentials: {
+  "email": "example@email.com",
-    email: "example@email.com",
+  "pw": "password",
-    pw: "MyPassword",
+  "nameBoard": "name board",
-  }
+  "newNameBoard": "new name board "
 }